GLOBAL MARKETS-Stocks, sterling rise on long-awaited Brexit deal

 Market optimism faltered when the Northern Ireland party said it could not support the agreement, torpedoing hopes of a smooth passage through parliament.

+France's CAC 40 index eased 0.4% after hitting a fresh 12-year high earlier, while Germany's DAX closed down 0.1%, though near its strongest level in over a year.

+Shares in domestically focused British companies and Irish firms, which have been seen as a barometer on Brexit sentiment, also gave up initial gains.

-London's benchmark FTSE index jumped 0.61% as the pound slid but the broad-market pan-European STOXX 600 lost most of its gains, rising 0.17%.
-The FTSEurofirst index of leading regional shares rose 0.17%.
+London's benchmark FTSE index closed up 0.2% and the broad-market pan-European STOXX 600 fell 0.1%, while the FTSEurofirst index of leading regional European shares slid 0.12%.

 UK Gilts, German Bunds, gold and most other safe havens also rebounded after selling off.

-Netflix Inc shares rose 2.3% in heavy trade after the video streaming service provider added slightly more paying subscribers than Wall Street expected in the third quarter.
+On Wall Street, Netflix Inc shares rose 3.0% in heavy trade after the video streaming service provider added slightly more paying subscribers than Wall Street expected in the third quarter.

 Earnings season is dictating U.S. market moves, which has historically been the case, said Kristina Hooper, chief global market strategist at Invesco.